 Amounts and Dosage

-A typical dosage for L-tyrosine is 150 milligrams daily.
-You should take tyrosine supplements before meals, preferably divided into 3 daily doses.
+A typical dosage for L-tyrosine is 150 milligrams (mg) daily.
+You should take tyrosine supplements before meals, preferably divided into three daily doses.
 Your body might use tyrosine more effectively if you take it with vitamin B6, folate, and copper.

-Tyrosine is abundant in many foods, especially traditional sources of protein like peanuts, fish, chicken, turkey, soy, and cottage cheese.
-It also occurs in pumpkin seeds, sesame seeds, avocado, and bananas.
+Tyrosine is abundant in many foods, especially traditional sources of protein like peanuts, fish, chicken, turkey, soy, eggs, and cottage cheese.
+It’s also in pumpkin seeds, oats, wheat, beans, sesame seeds, avocado, and bananas.